 13.3.
 Non-sampling error

-As the newly registered legal units are not obliged to specify their economic activity at the moment of registration.
-There is a portion of newly registered legal units without a NACE code in statistical register at the moment of the data calculation.
-As there is no opportunity to send the number of legal units without a NACE code to Eurostat, these legal units are distributed proportionally to other NACE sectors.
+There is a possibility of some errors, as newly registered legal units are not required to specify their economic activity at the time of registration.
+As a result, a portion of these newly registered units do not have a NACE code in the statistical register at the time of data compilation.
+Since it is not possible to report legal units without a NACE code to Eurostat, these units are estimated by proportionally distributing them across the existing NACE sectors.
+For the fourth quarter of 2024, such estimates accounted for 6.6% of total registrations.

 14.1.
 Timeliness